 The Writing Settings area contains a powerful and often overlooked built-in traffic notification system …

 When you publish a new post, WordPress automatically notifies the following site update services …

-(Writing Settings – Update Services)
+(WordPress Update Services)

-(You can notify dozens of update services automatically!)
+(WordPress lets you notify dozens of update services automatically!)

 Download A Comprehensive List Of Ping Services For Your WordPress Site!